How to Prepare for the MMI (Multiple Mini Interview): 9 Expert Strategies for Premedical Students

 Unfortunately, we've worked with wonderful, strong medical school applicants who absolutely possess these attributes-- yet who haven't been able to convey that well in this type of interview format.

-Even if you're reading this, and feeling very-not-comfortable at this point, we know that with preparation and practice you'll be able to excel.
+Even if you're reading this and feeling very-not-comfortable at this point, we can reassure you.
+We know that with preparation and practice you'll be able to excel.
 Our advisees have demonstrated that to us many times, and we're proud to now be able to call many of them our colleagues.

 We wish you all the best with your MMI prep and interview season.
 If you'd like a free excerpt of our medical school interview book and MMI book, please sign up below.